pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 > Some road owner will use weird and bad rules

-Then the road will become inprofitable because noone will use it.
+Then the road will become inprofitable because no one will use it.

 A nice book called “The Privatization of Roads and Highways” by Walter Block describes how roads will function in free market, their problems and solutions to these problems.

 > Corporation will buy all road around district and create a blockade for all citizens.

 We have a lot of similar examples in other areas of life today and they aren’t considered as blockades.
 For example, a company that owns office building leases some space to those who cannot afford the whole building.
-Theoretically, the company *can* disallow leasers from getting out of the building, but somehow noone does this and even the possibility seems to be funny for us.
+Theoretically, the company *can* disallow leasers from getting out of the building, but somehow no one does this and even the possibility seems to be funny for us.

 The problem is easily solved by adequate lawyers.
 Lawyer, which will allow something like this will instantly lose reputation and be fired.